Retribution of Scyrah

-Retribution is visibly more advanced than the other nations of the Iron Kingdoms, with "smooth"-looking quasi-futuristic weapons and armor that incorporate lots of gentle curves.
+Retribution is visibly more advanced than the other nations of the Iron Kingdoms, with smooth looking quasi-futuristic weapons and armor that incorporate lots of gentle curves.
 "Cyperpunk set in a Steampunk world" is an apt description, especially in regards to the warjacks and the House Shyeel models.

-On the table, the Retribution is characterized by high-quality self-sufficient units, combined-arms warjacks, and slightly weaker warcasters.
+The Retribution is characterized by high-quality self-sufficient units, combined-arms warjacks, and slightly weaker warcasters.
 They are also geared more toward assassination- style gameplay (which reflects their background), but also bring a strong alpha-strike quality to the table.

 If lightning is Cygnar's thing and fire is the Protectorate's thing, Retribution's thing is force fields, force weaponry and tractor beams.

 Retribution warcasters tend to be focused on support and geared towards a specific aspect of the faction (usually based on the house they belong to), though they often work well outside of their obvious niche.
 Additionally they tend to stick to the middle of the overall power curve of the game due to the faction's extremely potent infantry.

 Casters like Ravyn, Eternal Light and Lord Arcanist Ossyan are geared heavily towards supporting Retribution's significant ranged options while Adeptis Rahn plays a strong positioning game and both Dawnlord Vyros and Vyros, Incissar of the Dawnguard heavily favor warjacks.
 Of special note is Issyria, Sibyl of Dawn, currently the only warcaster in the game with neither a weapon nor damage-dealing spell who instead lives off of a host of powerful support abilities that work well with almost any troops in the faction.